JordanMachado/vanillagl/README.md

 Little 3D framework.

-The goal of this project is to learn webgl & glsl stuff by making my own framework
+The goal of this project is to learn webgl & glsl stuff by making my own framework (big inspiration from framework below)

 # Installation
 ```bash